sauerbraten/p1xbraten/README.md

 *You don't have to do this if you already followed the installation instructions above and just want to play!*

-On Linux and macOS, just run `make && make install` **inside the src/ directory** (given you installed the usual Sauerbraten dependencies).
+On Linux and macOS, just run `make install` **inside the src/ directory** (given you installed the usual Sauerbraten dependencies).
 On Windows, open src/vcpp/sauerbraten.vcxproj with Visual Studio and build in there.

 This will put the resulting binary into the usual place inside this repo.
 To use it, you have to copy it over to the same place in your actual Sauerbraten installation.
 On Linux, the [./start.sh](./start.sh) script will launch the new binary from inside this repository, using the Sauerbraten files in $SAUER_DIR and `~/.p1xbraten` as user data directory.

 ### Fresh upstream sources

 On Linux and macOS, you can build my client using fresh vanilla sources.
-Set $SAUER_DIR to the path of your Sauerbraten directory (currently, an SVN checkout is required), then use `make` and `make install` in the repository root:
+Set $SAUER_DIR to the path of your Sauerbraten directory (currently, an SVN checkout is required), then use `make` and `make install` **in the repository root**:

 ```
 export SAUER_DIR=~/sauerbraten-code